Matt-Pron/lifes/README.md

 > Still missing Help window.
 Usage information below.
 > TODO: When saving an encounter, check if it exists and promt for confirmation.
 > TODO: When loading a encounter, autocomplete with TAB.
+> TODO: If the terminal is too small, quit lifes and ask to use a bigger terminal.
+> TODO: Re draw the windows when the terminal screen changes size.

 <img src="https://github.com/Matt-Pron/lifes/blob/main/assets/showcase.gif?raw=true">